 - First aid, CPR, and bleeding-control courses for all members

-In addition, MDA will certify two members of each community’s security team as EMTs, so that, when necessary, emergency medical care can be provided even when there’s a widespread threat, and access to the community is temporarily compromised.
+In addition, MAGEN DAVID ADOM certified two members of each community’s security team as EMTs, so that, when necessary, emergency medical care can be provided even when there’s a widespread threat, and access to the community is temporarily compromised.

-Equally critical to the project are the rescue and equipment vehicles operated by Magen David Adom teams.
-Multi-Casualty Rescue Units, 10-foot trailers equipped with a large stock of medical supplies to provide treatment for up to 10 seriously wounded and 20 moderately wounded patients, are designed to get supplies to the scene quickly.
-Magen David Adom will also equip hundreds of CERTs with emergency response vehicles assigned to two to three CERT members.
+Equally critical to the project are the rescue and equipment vehicles operated by MAGEN DAVID ADOM teams.
+Multi-Casualty Rescue Units, 10-foot trailers equipped with a large stock of medical supplies to provide treatment for up to 10 seriously wounded and 20 moderately wounded patients, was designed to get supplies to the scene quickly.
+MAGEN DAVID ADOM equipped hundreds of CERTs with emergency response vehicles assigned to two to three CERT members.

-Finally, Magen David Adom will connect each CERT to Magen David Adom’s computer-aided dispatch system.
-CERT members will be registered in a Magen David Adom database and officially dispatched to medical emergencies in their community.
+Finally, MAGEN DAVID ADOM connected each CERT to its computer-aided dispatch system.
+CERT members were registered in a database and officially dispatched to medical emergencies in their community.